kingston-hackSpace/OSC__RaspberryPi/README.md

 - Two terminals are needed: one for the server, one for the client.

-- 127.0.0.1 = Address of a local machine.
+- 127.0.0.1 = IP address of a local machine (always means this computer / localhost).
 If you want to run the client on another Pi, replace with the server’s IP.

+- /test = OSC address.
+In other words, it means the address for a OSC protocol.
+It behave like a channel (or multiple channels).
+For example:

+          /test → testing messages

+          /volume → adjust volume

+          /play/note → play a note

+          /stop → stop playback

 - The port (5005) must match in both scripts.
 The port will be the 'listener' of messages.